Remember to Stop, Revive, Survive

 Australia is a driving nation.
 Come the holidays or a long weekend, plenty of friends and families pack the car and make a beeline for their favourite destination.

-Yet, what many might not think about while planning a trip are the increased dangers associated with long-haul drives and, more importantly, how driving while tired significantly increases the risk of a crash.
+But what many might not think about while planning a trip, are the increased dangers associated with long-haul drives and - more importantly - how driving while tired significantly increases the risk of a crash.

 Don't trust your tired self